amirmasoudabdol/amirmasoudabdol.name/_posts/2022-07-14-qmake-to-cmake.md

 `JASPEngine` runs as a separate process alongside JASP, and uses `libR-Interface` ≅ `R` + `RInside` + `Rcpp` to run the R analyses and commands, and ultimately retrieve their results.
 The `libR-Interface` is a library developed by JASP Team.
 It encapsulates an interface to R, as well as some logic on how the two apps needs to communicate to each other.

-> I'm not intending to describe the entire architecture of JASP.
+> I am not intending to describe the entire architecture of JASP.
 My goal is to provide a high level overview of its architecture and components in order for you to be able to observe its complexity and hopefully find similar situations or solutions to/for your project.

 <picture>
   <source srcset="/assets/posts/qmake-to-cmake-jasp-arch-dark.png" media="(prefers-color-scheme: dark)">